Project globs

 services/web/admin

-# CWD doesn't pin the glob — it just shrinks the universe.
+# CWD doesn't pin the glob.
+It shrinks the universe.

 # Asking for a glob outside your CWD returns nothing: